Online Astronomy eText: The Planets

 Montage of HST false-color images showing the 2007 "disappearance" of Uranus' rings

 In visible light, the "surface" of Uranus is a completely featureless, blue-green ball of atmospheric gases; but in infrared wavelengths, bands of warmer or cooler clouds can be distinguished.
 Similarly, in visible light, the extremely dark rings of Uranus are not observable; but in infrared, the heat they absorb from the Sun makes them very slightly "visible".
 Even then, observing them requires special effort.
-In the image inset on the right, in which the ring system is faintly observable, the exposure is much longer than in the image on the left, in which the ring system is not observable (compare the glare from the inner moons to their much smaller images in the more normal exposure).
-Under normal circumstances, radiation from Uranus would completely swamp the image of the rings; but the long exposure was taken at a wavelength at which absorption by methane in the atmosphere of Uranus makes it even darker than the rings (the image of Uranus is a copy of the one in the left frame).
-(Image courtesy of ESO)
+In the image inset on the right, in which the ring system is faintly observable, the exposure is much longer than in the image on the left, in which the ring system is not observable.
+Under normal circumstances, radiation from Uranus would completely swamp the image of the rings; but the longer exposure was taken at a wavelength at which absorption by methane in the atmosphere of Uranus makes it even darker than the rings (the image of Uranus is a copy of the one in the left frame; the extra length of the exposure is made obvious by the portion of the overexposed images of its moons, Titania and Ariel, that was not cut out of the image).
+(Image Credit ESO)

 High-contrast image of the rings and inner moons of Uranus in 1997.